YOUNG CREATOR WORKSHOPS

 Our workshops are designed to empower young artists with the tools to tell their own stories and create their own work, to give young artists the agency to make their own creative decisions and fuel their passion for the performing arts and storytelling.

 We know the valuable skills people learn through the creative arts are for life.
-Backbone Young Creators Workshops nurture their creativity, skills in collaboration and public speaking and boosts focus and dedication.
-Backbone’s Young Creators Workshops are an excellent way for young people to engage with their peers, while developing their creative & performing skills.
+Backbone Young Creator Workshops nurture their creativity, skills in collaboration and public speaking and boosts focus and dedication.
+Backbone’s Young Creator Workshops are an excellent way for young people to engage with their peers, while developing their creative & performing skills.

 At Backbone, you don’t just join a drama class, you join a community!